Marketing glossary.

 Session Recording

-Playback of an individual user's session. every click, scroll, and keystroke (with PII redacted).
+Playback of an individual user's session, every click, scroll, and keystroke (with PII redacted).
 Reveals friction points that quantitative metrics miss: confused form fields, broken interactions, abandonment patterns.

 Sticky CTA